kubeshark/docs/src/pages/en/traffic_investigation.md

 **Kubeshark** offers an instant, identity-aware **Service Map** that updates in real time, and can be used to focus your analysis on specific parts of the cluster.

-In conjunction with its rich query language ([KFL](/en/kfl)), **Kubeshark** enables you to focus on specific parts of your cluster and reduce the scope of analysis to only a subset of your cluster's traffic.
+In conjunction with its filtering language ([KFL](/en/filtering#kfl-syntax-reference)), **Kubeshark** enables you to focus on specific parts of your cluster and reduce the scope of analysis to only a subset of your cluster's traffic.

 For example, the following query will analyze the ingress traffic of two pods and the egress traffic of a third pod: